6.7.11

 JULIE: It would be wonderful to get you a little guest starring shot –

-TOYAH: Oh, I don’t want a little guest starring – I want the big job!
-I want to be the Doctor!
+TOYAH: Oh, I don’t want a little guest starring!
+I want the big job!
+I want to be the "Doctor!"

-JULIE: That would be fabulous, definitely it’s time for a woman to be Doctor Who.
-I was also very happy to see you – I’m a “Secret Diary Of A Call Girl” (Toyah with Billie Piper as "Belle", above) fan and it was so lovely to see you appear on that show as her mum.
+JULIE: That would be fabulous, definitely.
+It’s time for a woman to be "Doctor Who".
+I’m a “Secret Diary Of A Call Girl” fan and it was so lovely to see you appear on that show as her mum (above).
 Are there any more “Call Girl” appearances coming up?

 JULIE: (laughs) It’s such a shame.
-It’s very much that way here in the US too and you always hope that other countries would be a little more accepting.
+It’s very much that way here in the US too and you always hope that other countries would be a little more accepting

 TOYAH: Well, the BBC here has had a lot of public arguments about the fact that they tend to get rid of women over 40.
 There’s been a lot of criticism and I think they’re trying to make a huge effort to reinstate women from each decade.
 They’re more interesting.
-I don’t watch anything if there is no-one from my age group in it.
+I don’t watch anything if there is no one from my age group in it.
 I’m not interested.
-I think the BBC is trying to address it.
+I think the BBC is trying to address it

 TOYAH: It’s not his –